Shimanaka incident: Attack on Shimanaka's household

 Two days later, on the evening of 1 February, a 17-year-old rightist named Kazutaka Komori invaded the home of Hōji Shimanaka, the president and publisher of Chūō Kōron.
-Shimanaka was not home at the time, but Komori drew a knife, stabbing and severely wounding Shimanaka's wife.
+Shimanaka was not home at the time, but Komori drew a knife, stabbing and severely wounding Shimanaka's wife Masako.
 He then stabbed and murdered Shimanaka's 50-year-old housekeeper, Kane Maruyama, when she tried to wrest the knife away, before fleeing the scene.

 Komori turned himself in at a police box in the rag-pickers' village of Sanya the following morning.
 When they searched his person, they discovered a handkerchief with the following poem written on it: "Long Live the Emperor!
 Who would hesitate to sacrifice his life for the sake of the Emperor and the nation, since the life of a man is as transient as a dewdrop on a blade of grass?"
 Komori stated that he had acted alone and without instruction from any other person.
 Police investigated and discovered that Komori had been a member of Bin Akao's Greater Japan Patriotic Party and had only "resigned" from the party on the morning of the day of his attack.
 Given the suspicious connection, Bin Akao was arrested on charges of conspiracy to murder, but was not indicted for lack of evidence, and instead was sentenced to eight months for the lesser charges of disturbing the peace and intimidation.
 Komori was eventually tried as an adult and sentenced to 15 years in prison.